square/jirafy/README.md

 ![Logo](ext/icon_128.png)

 Chrome extension that linkifies JIRA ticket numbers on a configurable set of webpages.

 If you only need this to work on GitHub, just use [Github's Autolinked Resources][2] feature.

-Available from [the Chrome Store][1].
+This used to be available from the Chrome Store but it somehow got unpublished.
+There's a _different_ extension in the Chrome store by the same name.
+Buyer beware!
+And if somebody still has the keys to publish this, I guess you can republish this one but I'm not sure anyone is still using it.

 Developing
 ----------